f5devcentral/f5-agility-labs-dns/docs/class1/module2/lab1.rst

 Log Profile
 ############################################

-Conimage DNS query and response logging.
+Configure DNS query and response logging.

 #.
 On both gtm1.site1 and gtm1.site2 create a "Log Publisher" for local syslog.
 Navigate to: **System  ››  Logs : Configuration : Log Publishers**